Choosing a cell phone plan for kids and teenagers

 T-Mobile's Simple Choice family plans include unlimited talk and text and unlimited data for all devices connected, and customers can link up to five devices to their account.
 While you do get unlimited data, plan pricing varies as to how much high-speed data you want to include in your plan.
 Customers can also set family allowances to manage the minutes, messages and downloads used by each line on their Family account.

 Verizon Wireless' More Everything plans allow you to connect up to 10 devices to the one plan.
 Customers can enjoy unlimited talking and texting and share a monthly data allowance starting at 500MB, all the way up to 100GB.
-However, at a minimum cost of $60 each month for one smartphone and 500MB of data, Verizon's plans aren't the cheapest on offer.
+A single line with 500MB of data starts at $45 per month (if you bring your own phone, or buy through Verizon Edge), or $60 (for devices on a two-year contract).

-AT&T's Mobile Share Value Plans include unlimited talk and text and shared data, starting at $20 each month for 300MB (not including line access fees).
-You can also bring your own device or buy via AT&T Next, and receive a $15 discount on your monthly service fee.
+AT&T's Mobile Share Value Plans include unlimited talk and text and shared data, starting at $20 each month for 300MB (not including line access fees, which are $40 or $25 per line depending on how your buy your device).
 Depending on the plan, you can add up to 10 devices to one account.

 Sprint's Family Share Pack plans have replaced its previous Framily Plan options.
 Plans start at $45 each month for a single device with unlimited talk and text and 1GB of data, with additional charges for data that can be shared with up to 10 devices.
 Sprint also offer unlimited data, but only on single-line plans.